maxmurdoch/flock/src/pages/products/commercial.md

         - Probability of rainfall
         - Temperature
       title: Hyperlocal weather
-  title: 'Insurance and then some.. '
+  title: 'Insurance and then some…'

 testimonial:
   - author: 'David Dennison, Parrot Mambo FPV pilot'